 CAUTION: CARBON MONOXIDE POISONING CAN BE FATAL.
 Carbon Monoxide detectors to BS EN 50291 are available for use in domestic premises and details are available in the official HETAS guide that can be viewed on their website at www.hetas.co.uk.
 Due consideration should be given to the dangers of carbon monoxide poisoning following incomplete combustion of solid fuels in an enclosed space.
-See page 15 of this user guide.
+SEE PAGE 18 OF THIS BOOKLET.